 June goes to TaskRabbit and hires somebody to clean up for her.
 She writes, "Key's under the mat.
 Please don't steal anything haha".
 I love that she added that "haha"; also I wouldn't trust some rand-o to clean my place, especially if I were gone.
 Luckily, her mom gave her some emergency money (probably not the kind of emergency she had in mind) so she's able to pay with that.

-When she arrives at the airport, her phone camera is on and thats where we're viewing her from, but c'mon, who leaves their camera on like that?
+When she arrives at the airport, her phone camera is on and that's where we're viewing her from, but c'mon, who leaves their camera on like that?
 She's gonna waste the battery.
 I once accidentally had my camera on and was so annoyed because my battery was way low.

 She waits and waits, but there is no sign of her mom or Kevin.
 (Are you surprised?)
 She calls and texts her mom, but gets no replies.
 When she tries to FaceTime her, she gets a "FaceTime unavailable" message.
 She returns home, dejected, but I have to say she does some smart things.
-The first thing she does is call the hotel where her mom staying.
-The man she speaks with doesn't know any English, so June pulls up good old Google translate.
+The first thing she does is call the hotel where her mom is staying.
+The man she speaks with doesn't speak any English, so June pulls up good old Google translate.
 I don't know how she could translate what he was saying.
-He does slow down when sh asks, "Que?"
+He does slow down when she asks "Que?"
 She must have a better ear for foreign languages than I do.
 I'm terrible with understanding a foreign language when it's spoken to me, but I can read it well enough.
 Of course, this is only if I know a fair amount of a foreign language and in this case, it's French for me.
 Heh, I was in Quebec City recently and when I was at the reception desk at the hotel, the first thing out of my mouth was, "Parlez-vous anglais?"
 But, anyway, through what the guy is telling her and Google translate, she finds out that her mom and Kevin left their suitcases at the hotel and nobody saw them leave.
 She's looking at the Google Maps Street View image of this hotel and sees cameras and ask if he can check them out, but in order to do that, she would need to go in person.
 He tells her the footage is reordered over every 48 hours.
-I don't know if this is an actual law, but you would think if this young girl's mom is missing and she's in another country, they could make an exception for her to check out the video (spoiler alert: even though June will eventually get someone to get the tape, it will have been too late by then).
+I don't know if this is an actual law, but you would think if this young girl's mom is missing and she's in another country, they could make an exception for her to check out the video (spoiler alert: even though June will eventually get someone to get the tape, it will have been too late by then).Even though she is upset, she seems to be pretty calm during this whole thing.
+She's not missing a beat, doing all the necessary things.
+She calls Heather who calls the U.S. Embassy in Colombia, but they're closed.
+They need to fill out a report and the embassy will call them tomorrow when they open.
+So June does that and the next morning she gets a call from the embassy.
+While on the phone, asking about the security tapes, she gets a reply back from the missing persons form she filled out saying they are not able to process it because she was missing a signature.
+That's gotta be so infuriating!

 At this point, they have six hours left before the security cameras override.
 Detective Park, the detective she's been talking to, tells her the "FBI doesn't have jurisdiction to investigate in Colombia, so it may take some time while [they] work with local authorities."
 This is another thing that's gotta be infuriating.
 A woman is missing and this hotel is the last known place her daughter knows where she was...they can't break the rules a little to review the tapes to see if they can find any clues to her whereabouts?